KatieNinkSmith/316-4-1-form-validation-/README.md

 Consider how you want to store the user data, keeping in mind that there will be quite a few users registering for the site.
 Perhaps you want to store it with an array of user objects; or maybe an object whose keys are the usernames themselves.
 --Valid usernames should be converted to all lowercase before being stored.
---Valid emails should be converted to all lowercase before being stored.
---Clear all form fields after successful submission and show a success message.
+--Valid emails should be converted to all lowercase before being stored. x--Clear all form fields after successful submission and show a success message.
 Registration Form - Username Validation (Part Two):
 Now that we are storing usernames, create an additional validation rule for them...
 **_Usernames must be unique ("that username is already taken" error).
 Remember that usernames are being stored all lowercase, so "learner" and "Learner" are not unique._**